madvorak/lean4-tactics/README.md

 When one of these words appears twice in the same cell, the appearances do not designate the same name or the same expression.

+## Tactics for logical symbols

+The following table shows usual responses to logical symbols based on their placement.

 | Logical symbol                        | Appears in goal                         | Appears in hypothesis                                                                                                       |
 |---------------------------------------|-----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|
 | <code>∀</code>&ensp; (for all)        | <code>intro *new_name*</code>           | <code>apply *expr*</code> or <code>specialize *name* *expr*</code>                                                 <tr></tr>|